 9. Reading about Search Lecture Slides Adam Lopez's Slides on Weighted Deduction Adam Lopez's Paper Paper on Cube Pruning na Growing Paper on Fast and Optimal Search Kevin Knight on Decoding Complexity

-For upcoming lectures, you can browse the course history in SVN:
+For older versions of lectures, you can browse the course history in SVN:

 Contributions to the grade: